 “Oh no…”

-The tour guide on the bus was a young, chirpy Mexican girl in her late 20s with perfect English.
-As we were leaving Guadalajara, she described the program for the day, reminded everyone about limitless refills, and then invited everyone to participate in a very popular Mexican game of “La loteria”, a Mexican version of bingo.
-Each passenger received a board with a grid of random colorful pictures, and the tour guide then drew cards with images from a deck of cards.
-As the bus was making its way through the Jalisco countryside, the tour guide would shout out the name of the card in Spanish and then repeat it in English, with people keeping track of their boards, checking off the images.
+The tour guide on the bus was a chirpy Mexican girl in her late 20s with perfect English.
+She described the program for the day, reminded everyone about limitless refills, and then invited everyone to participate in a popular game, “La loteria”, a Mexican version of bingo.
+Each passenger received a board with a grid of random, colorful pictures, and the guide then drew cards with images from a deck of cards.
+As the bus made its way through the Jalisco countryside, she would shout out the name of the card in Spanish and then repeat it in English, with people keeping track of their boards and checking off the images.
 The winner, the one who would get all the images checked off first, was promised a bottle of fine tequila.

 “El gato!”
 “A cat!”